near/NEPs/specs/RuntimeSpec/FunctionCall.md

 - collect logs produced by the contract;
 - set the return data; and
 - create new receipts through [PromisesAPI](Components/BindingsSpec/PromisesAPI.md).

-Note that, as an implementation detail, some of these steps may be executed as part of the prerequisite actions such as [`DeployContractAction`](./Actions.md#DeployContractAction).
-This is largely an optimization of the gas fee structure, and may not result in an observable functional difference.

 ## Output